cortexlabs/cortex/docs/deployments/syncapi.md

 _WARNING: you are on the master branch, please refer to the docs on the branch that matches your `cortex version`_

 You can deploy a Sync API on Cortex to serve model predictions via an HTTP endpoint.
-You provide a Predictor implementation in Python that defines how to apply your model to the incoming request and Cortex will provide:
+A Sync API deployed in Cortex has the following features:

 - request based autoscaling
 - rolling updates to enable you to update the model/Predictor code without downtime